cdklabs/cdk-pipelines-github/README.md

 case, you must provide the already created provider into your `GithubActionRole` construct via the `provider` property.

+> Make sure the audience for the provider is `sts.amazonaws.com` in this case.

 ```ts
 class MyGithubActionRole extends Stack {
   constructor(scope: Construct, id: string, props?: StackProps) {